typetron/typetron.org/tutorials/twitter-clone/tweets.md

 ```

 We can use this token in our request for endpoints that need an authenticated user, like the _TweetsController.create_
 route created earlier.
-All we have to do is to send the _Authorization: "Barer token_string"_ header in our request.
+All we have to do is to send the _Authorization: "Bearer token_string"_ header in our request.
 If
 you are sending a request with a valid authentication token, you can then get the authenticated user like in the updated
 example below: